golemfactory/golem-docs/src/pages/docs/creators/dapps/managing-multiple-dapps.md

 Please follow the [Yagna installation instruction](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors) tutorial and ensure that your `yagna` is up and running.

-{% alert level="warning" %}
+{% alert level="info" %}
-For this tutorial instead of using the autoconfigured app-key of `try-golem` you need to use 32-char app-key.
+Instead of using the autoconfigured app-key of `try_golem` in this tutorial, we will use a unique 32-char app-key.

 {% /alert %}